 - Osam (Pork Belly + Squid) Bulgogi.
 Tender, spicy bites of squid + pork belly

-Korean Ground Beef Bulgogi Bowls
+Korean Ground Beef Bulgogi Recipe

 Equipment